Why you should start your level 5 qualification early

-Strategi Institute recommends all financial advisers commence their level 5 qualification in 2017.
+Strategi Institute recommends all financial advisers commence their level 5 qualification as soon as possible.
 Reasons for this are:

 - Level 5 is a big piece of work: Obtaining the New Zealand Certificate in Financial Services Level 5 requires students to complete the Core Strand and at least one specialty strand so as to obtain a minimum of 60 NZQA credits.
 This is a big body of work and would logically take six months for someone who is also working full time and does not want the study to impact upon their revenue generating ability.